digidem/kappa-osm/README.md

 Returns a readable stream `t` of all documents in the database of type `type`.
 Only the latest documents are returned, not historic data.

+### osm.replicate([opts])

+Create a duplex replication stream, that you can pipe into another kappa-osm's instance's replication stream.
+All map data is exchanged between the two peers.

+`opts` are passed in to [multifeed](https://github.com/noffle/multifeed)'s API of the same name.

 ### osm.on('error', function (err) {})

 Event emitted when an error within kappa-osm has occurred.
 This is very